nus-cs2103-AY2324S1/ip/docs/README.md

 # Nano Chatbot User Guide

 Nano is a **Chatbot for tracking tasks, optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you possess fast typing skills, Nano has the potential to expedite your contact management tasks more efficiently than conventional GUI applications.
+If you possess fast typing skills, Nano has the potential to expedite your task management more efficiently than conventional GUI applications.

 ## Quick start